phiryll/phiryll.github.io/projects/data-history.md

 Support access control at the finest possible level of detail.
 For example, two users see different properties or relationships on the same object, because they have different authorizations.
-This probably isn't feasible at the level of properties, but there is a use case for it.
+This probably isn't feasible at the level of properties, but there are use cases for it.

 Design the system to have an (external) API not tied to the internal data representation.
-For example, SQL is a horrible external API for an app with a RDBMS back end, because other people's code depends on your schema, and you'll eventually be forbidden from changing that schema for any reason, even to fix a bug.
+For example, SQL is a horrible external API for an app with a RDBMS back end, because other people's code will depend on your schema, and you'll eventually be forbidden from changing it for any reason, even to fix a bug.

 ## Use Cases